 E-18 Does the laboratory appropriately investigate quantitative results that are outside of the acceptable limits set by the ABFT Accreditation Program (within +/-10% or +/-2SD for ethanol, and within +/-20% or +/- 2SD for all other substances, based on the participant mean of the PT program)?
-If unacceptable results occur in PT programs, the laboratory must take documented corrective action including, as appropriate, a root-cause investigation and the potential impact on past casework.

 Note: The above ranges may differ from those published by PT vendors.
-However, the ABFT ranges take precedence for assessment to ABFT Standards.
-See the separate document: Guidelines for Performing Corrective Action for Deviations in Proficiency Test Results for further information (refer to the ABFT website, http://ABFT.org, under Lab Accreditation).
-It is not sufficient to only reanalyze the PT sample and accept the new result if it is within the acceptable range.
-It is important to investigate the reason for the initial failure and take appropriate documented corrective action.
-See the separate document: Guidelines for Performing Corrective Action for Deviations in Proficiency Test Results for further information (refer to the ABFT website, http://ABFT.org, under Lab Accreditation).
+However, the ABFT ranges take precedence for assessment to ABFT Standards See the separate document: Guidelines for Performing Corrective Action for Deviations in Proficiency Test Results for further information (refer to the ABFT website, http://ABFT.org, under Lab Accreditation).